For October's 'Heroes' challenge I made a white & black silk late 18th century jacket and black silk sash to go with my black silk petticoat.

 One of my costuming acquaintance friends, Merja, made a lovely white with black trim late 18th century gown a few years ago, (I believe inspired by one worn in a drawing of Marie Antoinette), and I was inspired by Merja's exquisite detail and work (she is one of my costuming 'heroes') to make a white late 18th century jacket trimmed in black when I was invited to a costume friend's black and white party!

-October's 'Hero' HSM challenge - a white and black
+October's 'Hero' HSM challenge - a white and black silk late 1770's jacket and black sash |

 Historical Sew Monthly OCTOBER challenge: